MLV99/MLV99.github.io/README.md

 # Hi, my name is Mileisha L. Velázquez - Welcome to my website!

-I've developed a website for creating and sharing both personal and research data, all of which is possible through coding within the R programming language.
+I've developed a website for creating and sharing both personal and research data, all of which is possible through coding within the R programming language & Github.

-Feel free to explore the page and learn more about me and my work as a master's graduate student in the Marine Sciences department at the University of Puerto Rico - Mayagüez Campus.
+Feel free to explore the page and learn more about me and my work as a PhD graduate student in the Department of Environmental Engineering at the University of Florida.

 ## What you may find: